frederic-perez/AmE-dictionary/data/idioms.md

 __out with the old, in with the new__
 __out-and-out__
 __out-of-pocket__ Out-of-pocket expenses are costs connected with work that people pay themselves at first but are usually paid back to them later. _I charge twenty dollars an hour plus out-of-pocket expenses._ Note: If you pay out of pocket, you pay for something yourself and claim the money back later. _As long as people have to pay out of pocket to see a physician, many people will not get the necessary care._
+__outdo (oneself)__ To outperform or outclass one’s previous actions or efforts. _Wow, Mom, this chili is delicious—you really outdid yourself!_
 __outie__ _slang_ Out of here; leaving. _That’s it, I’m not waiting any longer—I’m outtie!
 No way, this is too gross for me!
 I’m outtie._
 __outside the box__ (Also, to think outside the box) To think or behave in an unconventional way, in a novel or often creative fashion.
 The “box” in question represents the limits of what is usually thought or done.
 __outsmart (oneself)__